zqyq/Multi-view-People-Detection-in-Large-Scenes-via-Supervised-View-wise-Contribution-Weighting/README.md

     |__...
 ```
 ## Training
- During the training phase, we need to train the model with 3 stages, the basic
-feature extractor can be shared for each dataset, i.e., ResNet18 and VGG16.
+ During the training phase, we need to train the model in 3 stages, the feature extractor is shared across all camera views, i.e., ResNet18 and VGG16.

-If we train the final detector directly, we won't get good enough results since every part of the network
-needs to be trained well.
 Take training a detector on CVCS dataset as an example, to train the final detector, run the following script in order.
 ```shell script
 python main.py -d cvcs --variant 2D